DerDemystifier/AnkiIgnoreCase/README.md

 ### I want this to work even when I don't have Internet Access.

 >If you install the addon.
 This will apply even when you don't have Internet access.
-But it won't if you chose manual install; Since the script tag above fetches the script, you will need Internet.
+But it won't if you chose manual install; Since the script tag above fetches the script, you will need Internet access.
 If that's not always available, then:
 >1.
 Copy the content of the file [`ignoreCase.min.js`](https://derdemystifier.github.io/AnkiIgnoreCase/ignoreCase.min.js).
 >2.
 Paste it in the Back Template of your Anki card like so:
 >```html